BkHirani/Threat-Detection-Flask-App/README.md

 # Threat Detection Application

-Here were uploading scanned images from a scanner which we usually find at the airport, companies, colleges, etc. We'll need basic
+Welcome to Threat Detection App!
+Here we're uploading scanned images from a scanner which we usually find at the airport, companies, colleges, etc. We'll need basic

 ## Steps to start app